Myrmecophagy: Vertebrates

 Myrmecophagy is found in several land-dwelling vertebrate taxa.
 Ant-eating reptiles include horned lizards.
 Amphibians include frogs such as Dendrobatidae and Hylidae, while toads such as Bufo frequently eat ants; many other amphibians take variable quantities of ants in their diet.
 Ant-eating birds include several species of woodpeckers and the New World flickers and the Neotropical antthrushes which prey on columns of foraging Ecitonini ants, while many other insectivorous birds occasionally eat ants.
-Mammals whose diets consist largely of ants and termites include monotremes such as echidnas, marsupials such as numbats, and placental mammals – anteaters, aardvarks, armadillos, and pangolins.
+Mammals whose diets consist largely of ants and termites include monotremes such as echidnas, marsupials such as numbats, and placental mammals – anteaters, aardvarks, armadillos, pangolins, and aardwolves.

 The extinct alvarezsaurids, a group of theropod dinosaurs from the Cretaceous period, have been interpreted as myrmecophagous, with their short, robustly built arms with a single claw being interpreted as being used to break into colonial insect nests.

 Mammals that specialize in myrmecophagy often develop similar adaptations for this niche; many have powerful forelimbs and claws adapted to excavating the nests of ant or termite colonies from the earth, under bark, or deeper within wood.
 Most have reduced teeth and some have reduced jaws as well.
 Many have low basal body temperatures, an adaptation to the low energy content of ants and termites, and most have advanced olfaction to help them find prey.

 In the nineteenth and early twentieth century, many zoologists saw these shared features as evidence of relatedness, and accordingly they classified anteating groups such as pangolins, aardvarks, anteaters and armadillos in a single mammalian order, the Edentata.
 It quickly became evident that such a classification was mistaken, meaning that the species within the supposed order do not form a natural group.
 The features have come instead to be seen as examples of convergent evolution, for example, by Frank Evers Beddard in 1902.
 As genome sequences for various former members of Edentata have been published, genetic evidence has confirmed that its members are taxonomically distant.
 Myrmecophagy in mammals has evolved independently (convergently) at least 12 times, driven by the increase in availability of ants and termites: the biomass of these prey is over 10 times that of all wild mammals combined.